My obsession for the past two years has been economics, when I was introduced to Modern Monetary Theory on a debate board.

 Dollars and Government Securities

 Government bonds are not operationally necessary in a fiat currency economy, but they are often used anyway.
-Bonds are basically dollar equivalents – dollars can be described as bonds with an immediate maturity date.
+Bonds are basically dollar equivalents—dollars can be described as bonds with an immediate maturity date.
 Both dollars and federal bonds are created solely by the government, and bonds, like dollars, become assets in the non-governmental sector (once introduced) and a liability in the governmental sector.
 When bonds are purchased, dollars from the non-governmental sector are exchanged for bonds from the governmental sector; there is no net change in assets or liabilities.
 And when bonds mature, they are exchanged for dollars from the governmental sector, again resulting in no net change, except for the interest, which becomes an asset in the non-governmental sector and a liability of the governmental sector.
 So the nominal value of all outstanding bonds plus the number of dollars in circulation will always be equal to the total number of dollars that have been created by federal deficits through the years, minus the number of dollars that have been removed from play by federal budget surpluses.

 A Quick Lesson on How Banks Operate in America

 Commercial banks have reserve accounts at the Federal Reserve.
 Reserve accounts at the Fed consist only of government-created HPM.
 A bank's total reserves consist of the money in their reserve account at the Central Bank, plus the cash every bank keeps on hand for their customers' use (vault cash).
-Reserve accounts are also how banks settle up at the end of the day – when Bank A owes Bank B money, the transfer is made by moving money between their accounts at the Fed.
+Reserve accounts are also how banks settle up at the end of the day.
+When Bank A owes Bank B money, the transfer is made by moving money between their accounts at the Fed.

 Banks make a profit primarily by creating loans and collecting interest on those loans.
 America has a reserve requirement of 10%, so a bank with $10 million in reserves (reserve acct. plus vault cash) can create up to $100 million in loans.
 But since reserve balances are actually very fluid, it is more illuminating to think of how much a bank must have in reserve to account for 10% of their outstanding loans.
-This is because banks are not reserve constrained when making loans - they can create loans in any amount, then borrow or otherwise obtain the necessary reserves after the loan is made.
-There is a 3-day grace period during which banks can obtain the reserves they need to meet statutory requirements. (ex.
+This is because banks are not reserve constrained when making loans.
+They can create loans in any amount, then borrow or otherwise obtain the necessary reserves after the loan is made.
+There is a three-day grace period during which banks can obtain the reserves they need to meet statutory requirements. (ex.
 If a bank calculates that they have $120 million in outstanding loans on Monday, they must have $12 million in reserves on Thursday.
 If they create another $200 million in loans on Tuesday, they will simply borrow another $20 million in reserves ($32 million total) by Friday.)

 Banks can obtain needed reserves quickly on the interbank market, where other banks can loan out their excess reserves.
 Or, in the event that there are no excess reserves to be had, banks can always borrow reserves from the Fed's discount window.
 So a bank can always create a loan, regardless of their present reserve position.
 The amount of savings deposited in banks in no way determines or limits the number or amount of loans that banks can create.